wandt0n/oscp-checklists-wandton/Template/4_Pivoting_Template.md

 `proxychains <command>` to start e.g. a nmap scan over the pivot
 > Warning: It appears to then not use the IP-Addresses put into `/etc/hosts`

+You can test the connection with `proxychains nmap -Pn $hip -p $hport`

 ### Remote Dynamic with sshuttle
 > Requires python on machine A!